julelang/manual/src/std/io.md

 Same as write, but writes string.
 This method is more efficient than write method for strings.

+`fn read_line_bytes(mut self)!: []byte`\
+Same as read_line method, but returns in bytes.

 `fn read_line(mut self)!: []byte`\
 Reads line from file handle via &File.read method.
-Returns bytes until line delimiter (`\n`) byte.
-Returns zero-length byte slice when reached EOF.
+Returns bytes until line delimiter (\n) byte.
+Returns zero-length string when reached EOF.

 ---